Chart Color Schemes

 Employment conditions in Kensington remain below the national average according to AreaSearch analysis

-Kensington's workforce is highly educated with significant representation in professional services.
-The unemployment rate was 6.5% as of the past year.
+Kensington has a highly educated workforce with strong representation in professional services.
+Its unemployment rate was 6.8% as of the past year, with an estimated employment growth of 4.5%.

 Frequently Asked Questions - Employment